-The Autonomous Community of Andalusia will hold an early parliamentary election on Sunday, December 2, 2018.
+The Autonomous Community of Andalusia held an early parliamentary election on Sunday, December 2, 2018.
 An overview of the Andalusian proportional representation electoral system is presented here; Andalusia's party system will be reviewed in Part II of this presentation.

 In addition, autonomous community- and provincial-level results are available here (and also in CSV format) for the following Andalusian autonomic parliamentary elections: